muratk5n/thirdwave/en/README.md

 ---

 The show on WeWork called *WeCrashed* should be named WeSuck.
-Boring as hell..
+Thumbs down.

 ---